First volunteer fighters leave Belgium to join Ukrainian brigades

 Olha identified herself as a civilian Ukrainian activist in Ukraine.
 She declined to give further personal details for security reasons.

-She said that people who called were being asked to declare how they wanted to help and to leave their contact details so that fellow Ukrainian activists could follow up.
+She said that people who phoned were being asked to declare how they wanted to help and to leave their contact details so that fellow Ukrainian activists could follow up.

 "We've been getting many calls today — people from Ukraine but also all of Europe, who want to help," Olha said.